Friday, August 16, 2019

 During the first two weeks of August, I took two weeks off from work and spent my summer vacations in my hometown. 🌿 I never believed the city where I had grown was gushing vintage stuff but it seems like it has more potential than I thought.
 I visited a couple of thrift stores, including the ones from charitable organizations such as The Salvation Army.
 The thrift stores where I found vintage/retro pieces in my style were actually places like these.

-So here is my haul, comprising purchases from five different thrift stores.
+So here is my haul.
 I also indicated the prices (all in CAD) so you can assess the price contrast between buying vintage online versus in-person.
 Following this experience, I'm not too keen on buying vintage from online sellers anymore, especially on Etsy (of course, exceptions would be made when it's a really unique piece—free shipping would help too).
 And note that this thinking doesn't apply to retro pieces sold brand new in online stores.

 I'm still away from my apartment, but I decided to take the pictures with my current phone.
 Although the quality is inferior to my former phone, it's undoubtedly better than what you get with the old Fujifilm camera.